-A person should always receive good healthcare, regardless of personal characteristics, identities, or traits such as race or gender.
-Unfortunately, certain implicit biases exist in healthcare.
-These can have detrimental effects on the quality of healthcare a person receives.
+A person should always receive good healthcare, regardless of personal characteristics, identities, or traits.
+However, bias exists in healthcare, which has detrimental effects on the healthcare a person receives.

 Healthcare professionals should provide impartial care to every patient.
 However, some people may receive varying levels of care as a result of the biases of healthcare staff and medical researchers.